 - ejaculation within the last 48 hours

-- having a digital rectal examination before the PSA blood test
+- having an examination of your prostate (digital rectal examination) before the PSA blood test

-- doing vigorous exercise, such as cycling within the last 48 hours
+- doing vigorous exercise within the last 48 hours

 - having had a prostate biopsy in the last 6 weeks

-There are different guidelines about how long to wait between these activities and having a PSA test.
+There are different guidelines about how long you should wait between these activities and having a PSA test.
 Ask your doctor what they recommend.

 Free and bound PSA

-- bound – attached to a protein in the blood
+- bound – attached to other proteins in the blood

-If you’re over 50 and want to have a PSA test you can ask your doctor.
-There are risks to having this test that your doctor can discuss with you, this will help you make a decision about whether to have the test.
+If you’re over 50 and want to have a PSA test, you can ask your GP.
+There are possible risks to having this test that your doctor can discuss with you.
+They will help you make a decision about whether to have the test.